 right here, write now

-The 2013 Write On The River Conference promises to be our best yet…here’s a look at the fantastic writers and professionals who will be in Wenatchee to inspire, empower and transform your writing!
+The 2013 Write On The River Conference was our best yet…here’s a look at the fantastic writers and professionals who came to Wenatchee to inspire, empower and transform your writing!
 Click here for descriptions of our presenters’ exciting workshops.

 J.A.
 Jance is the New York Times bestselling author of the J. P. Beaumont series and the Joanna Brady Series.
 She has written over 40 novels and has more than 10 million copies of her books in print.
 Jance is best known for several on-going series centering on the characters of J.P.
 Beaumont, Joanna Brady and Ali Reynolds.
 Her latest book is Judgment Call: A Brady Novel of Suspense.
 An excerpt is available here.
 Other recent books include Left For Dead and Betrayal of Trust.
 Jance says of her books: “I come to the task of writing with the understanding that my characters are people first and police officers second.
 When they get hurt either physically or emotionally, they don’t get over it within the next twenty pages.
 Things that happen to them in one book impinge on what they’re doing in the next one.”
 We are thrilled to welcome Ms. Jance to Wenatchee for the kickoff of our annual weekend of learning.
 Visit her web site at JAJance.com.